Author: Una Ebsworth

-The offence of Arson Causing Death is found in section 197A of the Crimes Act 1958 in Victoria.
-It is committed by a person who committed an arson which caused the death of another person.
+Arson Causing Death is an offence under section 197A of the Crimes Act 1958 (Vic).
+It applies where a person commits arson and the fire causes the death of another person.

 Have you been accused of Arson Causing Death?